Automated Database Testing via LLM-Synthesized SQL Features: Evaluation

 \subsection{Bug Finding Effectiveness}

 We continuously tested the five DBMSs during a six-month fuzzing campaign, followed by several months of intermittent testing.
 This methodology was also used to evaluate various other automated testing approaches, such as SQLancer++~\cite{zhong2025scaling} and other testing approaches for DBMSs~\cite{jiang2023detecting, rigger2020testing, ba2023testing}.
+Because existing approaches have exhaustively tested the target systems~\cite{fu2024sedar, ba2023testing}, any new bugs found by \SystemName{} indicate cases that existing tools missed.
 We ran \SystemName{} for several minutes to one day until it generated a number of bug reports.
 We employed the bug reduction and prioritization mechanisms of SQLancer++, and then we further processed the reduced and prioritized bug reports.
-We manually filtered bug-inducing test cases that are due to non-deterministic features (\emph{e.g.}, \texttt{RANDOM} functions) by manually performing a string search after encountering them the first time.
-We refrained from reporting bugs to DBMSs where bugs were not fixed (\emph{e.g.}, MySQL), and we reported only at most three bugs before the previous reported bugs were fixed.
 After the bugs were fixed, we updated the DBMS to the latest version and started another testing run on it.

 \paragraph{Bug statistics} Table~\ref{table:DBMSs} demonstrates the statistics of the bugs we reported.
 The full bug list is included in the artifact.
 In total, we reported \OverallBugs{} bugs, of which \FixedBugs{} bugs have been fixed, and the rest have been confirmed. \LogicBugs{} out of the \OverallBugs{} reported bugs were logic bugs, including \LogicBugCockroachDB{} bug in CockroachDB, \LogicBugCrateDB{} bugs in CrateDB, \LogicBugDuckDB{} bugs in DuckDB, \LogicBugMonetDB{} bugs in MonetDB and \LogicBugTiDB{} bugs in TiDB. \SystemName{} also found \OtherBugs{} other bugs causing hangs, internal errors, or crashes in the DBMS.
 This is expected, since automatically incorporating new features could help \SystemName{} detect issues in these previously untested or not well-tested features. \SystemName{} detected the logic bugs by the TLP~\cite{rigger2020finding} oracle, and detected other bugs (\emph{e.g.}, crash and hang) by monitoring the DBMS process status and response latency.
 These results are encouraging and demonstrate that \SystemName{} can find bugs that the DBMS developers are willing to fix.